Create a template app in Power BI

 Tips for authoring template apps in Power BI has suggestions to consider when creating reports and dashboards for your template app.

-Create the test template app
+Define the properties of the template app

 Now that you have content in your workspace, you're ready to package it in a template app.
 The first step is to create a test template app, accessible only from within your organization on your tenant.

-In the template workspace, select Create app.
+In the template app workspace, select Create app.

 - App name